 - Leisure and Recreation

 While some of the career opportunities may seem obvious, such as front-desk manager, chef, or tour guide, there are countless other positions operating behind the scenes at hotels, casinos, restaurants and more.
 Before progressing to leadership and business roles, it is helpful to work in customer-facing positions.
 By working in a "front-line" role first, you will gain important knowledge and insights into customer service, the organization's operations, and the industry.
 Many service positions are part-time and offer weekend or evening hours, making it possible to gain experience while being a student.
 Technology also continues to play an important role in the hospitality industry as companies like Uber and Airbnb disrupt long-standing business models in their respective segments.
+The American Hotel & Lodging Association’s 2021 Report (pdf) details the severe impact that the Covid-19 has had on the travel and hospitality industry (more than 9x that of 9/11) as well as predictions for industry regrowth in the coming years.

 Interviews for fashion and retail are highly competitive, and the number of fashion and retail employers who visit campus is relatively small.
 These industries value candidates who are willing to "put themselves out there" and demonstrate a genuine interest in the field.
 Students interested in fashion should check out the OCS spotlight in Crimson Careers for the YMA Fashion Scholarship Fund, which offers an annual case study competition.
 Winners of the competition receive financial awards, mentorship, and connections to internships in the industry.